brandonjschwartz/engineering-website/_posts/js-source-analysis.md

       plato -d report-folder *.js
 </pre>

-The last step can be to added it to your Continuous Integration server.
+The last step can be to add it to your Continuous Integration server.